Journal

 My first experience of a nomadic curatorial retreat was in 2009 with AICA in Armenia where the focus was on ‘collaborative curating’.
 Artists, curators, and historians came together and exchanged knowledge, both in the city of Yerevan and by lake Sevan.
 I remained interested in the format and used it as a reference when curating with Anna Santomauro the International Curatorial Workshops of our curatorial platform ‘vessel’.
 Much of my curatorial learning came from observing and reflecting on the dynamics and knowledge created during those 5 days of curatorial gathering in my home region of Puglia, Italy.
 As a passionate dialogical practitioner and an enthusiast for the surfacing and sharing of inert and tacit knowledge, from projects like AICA and vessel, I have continued to look for opportunities that explore the generative potential of these precious encounters.
 So, while perhaps the majority of guests and participants of this year’s Coast Contemporary were most interested in the theme, ‘Art & Food’, I was also very much taken by the format, and curious to see what I could learn from the methods and choreography of hosting.

-For the 8th edition in 2024, the format shifted and was grounded in the local art scenes of Oslo and Bergen.
+For the 8th edition in 2024, the format was grounded in the local art scenes of Oslo and Bergen.
 We did float just a little during dinner at a boat club called Revierhavnen Kro, which opened its doors exceptionally to serve us dinner for one evening – officially a ‘lock in’ as the owner closed the gates.
 This evening offered all of the participants a different perspective on Oslo; we could see the city from afar, but remained a little more anchored to it compared to earlier editions.
 Sæter and the team, Kenneth Varpe, Taru Kallio, Geir Backe Altern, and Natalie Eliassen made a huge effort to connect with various creative platforms and gave us a sampling of all the ‘flavours’ of Oslo’s and Bergen’s cultural ecosystems.

 Opening reception at UKS – Young Artists´Society.
 Image courtesy of Coast Contemporary.